mpipess/split-psu-15v/README.md

 ## Status

-Waiting to receive boards and parts.
-Hoping for the best.
+Have the boards and parts.
+Trying to find time to assemble.